b-k/1040.js/README.md

 lines on other forms, makes the flow at all clear.

 FFFF is written, but at best partially maintained, by Intuit, and leaves the user to do some calculations him or herself.
-So it can be productive to check your math math using this tax graph or py1040, then use the results to fill in the missing calculations at FFFF.
+So it can be productive to check your math using this tax graph or py1040, then use the results to fill in the missing calculations at FFFF.